Serj Tankian: Early life

-Tankian was born in Beirut, Lebanon, on August 21, 1967.
+Serj Tankian was born in Beirut, Lebanon, on August 21, 1967, to Armenian parents Khachadour and Alice Tankian.
 He traces his ancestry to the cities of Dörtyol, Kayseri, Tokat, and Urfa, all of which are in modern-day Turkey.
 His four grandparents were survivors of the Armenian genocide.
-At age seven, he moved to the U.S. with his parents, and the family settled in Los Angeles.
+Amid the Lebanese Civil War, at the age of 7, he moved to the U.S. with his parents, and the family settled in Los Angeles.
 In his youth, he attended the bilingual Rose and Alex Pilibos Armenian School, which was also attended by his future System of a Down bandmates Daron Malakian and Shavo Odadjian.
 Tankian was accepted into California State University, Northridge, graduating with a marketing degree in 1989.
 During his sophomore year, he first began to play instruments, particularly the keyboard, and write songs.

+In an interview in 2021, Tankian stated; "I was very lost.
+I was playing music at home, but I didn't have a band, I didn't have any connection, and my vision hadn't interpreted that this was my future yet.
+I was like, probably 22, 23 when I was really, when I discovered it...
+I was driving home, I had a Jeep Wrangler, I remember it was raining, very dramatic, and I really, I always say I have to go to the far reaches of who I don't wanna be to admit to myself who I really am.
+And I was in my car, and I literally stopped, and I just go, "I want to fuckin' do music.
+This is bullshit.
+I don't want to do all this shit."
+And that was the day that changed my life.
+From then on, anything I did was with the idea that I'm going on this path, and I gotta do whatever I gotta do to be on this path."

-He also started his activism during his college years, attempting to draw attention to the recognition of the Armenian genocide during his time as president of the university's Armenian Students Association.
+During his college years, Tankian began participating in political activism, attempting to draw attention to the recognition of the Armenian genocide during his time as president of the university's Armenian Students Association.
 He has said that his activism started with the Armenian Youth Federation (AYF) and the Shant Student Association of the Armenian Revolutionary Federation (ARF).